retched/ZC-USPSRestful/README.md

 ### "The module is not showing at all even though I made my choices"

-Make sure that your store is configured to ship out of the United States and that you made sure to enter a five-digit Zip Code where your orders are originating from.
-Additionally, make sure that you have chosen shipping methods to display.
+Make sure that your store is configured to ship out of the United States and that you made sure to enter a five-digit (or nine-digit) Zip Code where your orders are originating from.
+Additionally, make sure that you have chosen at least one shipping method to display.
 (This is part of the quotation process.
 Without these details, the module will fail and self-disable itself.)

 ### "I clicked the box to offer USPS Large Flat Rate Boxes APO/FPO/DPO but I don't see it as an option during checkout, what gives?"